git-akshat/Learning-React/README.md

 - kind of like a metadata file
 - keep tracks of all version
 - to avoid any discrepancy between version on local machine and production

+### JSX
+- not html but a html like syntax
+- transpiled before it reaches JS
+- transpiled by parcel - babel

+### Babel
+- opensource javascript compiler

+### React component
+- class component - old way of writing code
+- functional component - new way of writing code